The Creation of Combat Veterans Motorcycle Association®

 1. David “Easy Rider” Gann

-2. Lyman “Mac Attack” McBride(passed away)
+2. Lyman “Mac Attack” Mcbride (deceased)

 3. Tim “Two Fingers” Mutter